Oliver-Preuschl/sfdx-package-dev-template/PROJECT-README.md

 <!-- badges:end -->

 ## Summary
-A brief description of the package content
+A brief description of the package content.

 ## Package Versions
 <!-- package-versions:start -->